-Typically, a request for design/development services is made by a builder, public servant or hero who has learned of our work and believes that an alignment of missions may exist.
-A physical infrastructure deficiency has already been identified, such as a lack of space or non-functional space, and there is an interest in taking the next steps toward acquiring, developing, or repurposing a project.
+Sometimes DJDS identifies and develops physical infrastructure for a program or community, but often a request for design/real estate development support is made by a builder, public servant, or hero who has learned of our work and believes that an alignment of missions exists.
+They may have identified a physical infrastructure deficiency, or they may want to purchase their own space, and there is an interest in moving toward acquiring, developing, or repurposing a project.
 The next step is Concept Development.

-In the development of the concept, DJ+DS engages its clients and their stakeholders in activities to identify and evaluate a project for development, some of which include a pre-qualification evaluation to identify “fund-ready” program partners, staff and community engagement to assess needs, site identification journeys, a full financial analysis of the organization, and training to use remote learning tools and help program partners identify development sites.
+In the development of the concept, DJDS engages its clients and their stakeholders in activities to identify and evaluate a project for development.
+These activities may include a pre-qualification evaluation to identify “fund-ready” program partners, an engagement process with a community and/or staff to assess needs, a site identification journey, a full financial analysis of the organization, and/or training to use remote learning tools and help program partners identify development sites.

 DJDS receives inquiries from non-profits, community organizations, and government entities who have inspiring ideas or spatial needs that are ready for the Concept Development Process.
 In many cases, though, they lack the financial means or knowledge to move the project forward without support, so while the project may be critical to addressing the needs of those most impacted by mass incarceration and poverty, the process stalls and an opportunity for positive change is missed.
 The Concept Development Fund is designed to address this challenge by financially supporting this first essential phase of development needed to make these visions a reality.